-The two most common switching methods are circuit switching and packet switching.
-One of the key difference between Circuit Switching and Packet Switching is in understanding how these both processes that affect the transfer of data from sender to receiver differ from one another.
+These are the two most common switching methods.
+We will understand how these both processes affect the transfer of data from sender to receiver differ from one another.

 Circuit Switching VS Packet Switching

 Circuit switching is referred to as the technology of data transfer that utilises sending messages from one point to another.
 This involves sending messages from the receiver to the sender and back simultaneously.
 A physical connection gets established during this process along with the receiver; a dedicated circuit is always present to handle data transmissions, through which data is sent.
-Check Electric Circuit to learn more about the concept in details.
+Packet switching can be used as an alternative to circuit switching.
+In the packet switched networks, data is sent in discrete units that have variable length.

 Difference between Circuit Switching and Packet Switching